Speedcubing-Canada/docs-speedcubing-canada/public/src/reimbursement-policy.md

 ### Lodging

-- Reimbursement requests are allowed to be made for lodging, but **must** only be approved when deemed absolutely necessary for the successful operation of a Speedcubing Canada Supported Event.
+- Reimbursement requests are allowed to be made for lodging, but **must** only be approved when deemed absolutely necessary for the successful operation of Speedcubing Canada Supported Events.
 - Lodging expenses **must not** be reimbursed beyond the night before the first day or the night after the final day of a Speedcubing Canada Supported Event.
 - Expenses covered by this policy include:
   - Hotels